wtffidy/CleanFlashBackUp/README.md

 # CleanFlash Backup

-This repository contains the a [Older] restored ersion of CleanFlash, a required dependency for Skua & Grim.
+This repository contains an "**Older**" restored version of CleanFlash, a required dependency for Skua & Grim.

 ## Installation